Connecticut Association of Athletic Directors

 Meetings

-Section 1.
-Meetings of the Membership: Members’ meetings shall be held at such place as shall be designated by the Board.
+Section A. Meetings of the Membership - Members’ meetings shall be held at such place as shall be designated by the Board.

-Section 2.
-Regular Meetings: There shall be three (3) regular State Meetings each school year for the entire membership.
-The time and place of each regular meeting shall be designated by the Board of Control provided however, that the site of the meeting shall be located in the central area of the state of Connecticut.
+Section B. Regular Meetings - There shall be three (3) regular state meetings each school year for the entire membership.
+The time and place of each regular meeting shall be designated by the Board of Control provided however, that the site of the meeting shall be located in the central area of the State of Connecticut.

-Section 3.
-Annual Meeting: The Annual Meeting of the membership shall be held in May of each year, at a site is to be determined by the President.
+Section C. Annual Meeting - The Annual Meeting of the membership shall be held in May of each year, at a site to be determined by the President.

-Section 4.
-Notice of Meetings: A notice in writing of the time and place of each meeting of members and the purpose thereof shall be given to each member not less than seven (7) days nor more than fifty (50) days before such meeting.
-Such notice shall be given by, or at the direction of the President or Executive Secretary by causing such notice to be mailed to the member’s address as last shown on the records of the corporation.
+Section D. Notice of Meetings - A notice in writing of the time and place of each meeting of members and the purpose thereof shall be given to each member not less than seven (7) days nor more than fifty (50) days before such meeting.
+Such notice shall be given by, or at the direction of the President or Executive Director by causing such notice to be mailed to the member’s address as last shown on the records of the Corporation.

-Section 5.
-Quorum: Ten percent (10%) of the members entitled to vote present in person at any meeting of members shall constitute a quorum for such meeting.
+Section E. Quorum - Ten percent (10%) of the members entitled to vote present in person at any meeting of members shall constitute a quorum for such meeting.

-Section 6.
-Voting Rights and Requirements: Each member shall be entitled to one vote on each matter submitted to members for action.
+Section F. Voting Rights and Requirements - Each member shall be entitled to one vote on each matter submitted to members for action.
 Unless the act of a greater number is required by these Bylaws or by law, the act of the majority of the members present at any meeting at which a quorum is present at the time of the act shall be the act of the members.

-Section 7.
-Dues: Annual dues shall be assessed and payable as determined by the Board of Control.
+Section G. Dues - Annual dues shall be assessed and payable as determined by the Board of Control.

-Section 8.
-Conduct of meetings: All meetings shall be conducted under Roberts’ Rules of Order, latest revision.
+Section H. Conduct of Meetings - All meetings shall be conducted under Roberts’ Rules of Order, latest revision.

 ARTICLE VIII